-EYFS and Development Matters: Relationships education is central to much of early years provision.
+EYFS and Birth to 5 Matters: Relationships education is central to much of early years provision.
 Developing characteristics of effective learning is at the heart of all Early Years teaching.
-The Early years Foundation Stage curriculum (EYFS) is split into six subjects and one of the three prime areas is PSHE.
+The Early years Foundation Stage curriculum (EYFS) is split into seven areas including three prime areas is PSHE.
 The PSHE subject is further split in to three areas and these are: Making relationships, Self-confidence and self-awareness and finally managing feelings and behaviour.